andreasgustavsson/find_moving_objects/README.md

 A ROS library that can be used to find moving objects.
 It derives their positions and velocities, based on a 2D LaserScan or a 3D PointCloud2 data stream.

+You find more information about the package here: http://wiki.ros.org/find_moving_objects

 The file src/find_moving_objects/bank.h declares a class called BankArgument.
 An object of this class is taken as input by the main class, Bank, also declared in this file.
 BankArgument mainly consists of variables that control the behavior of the Bank object.
 Please refer to